Buckler's Hard

-Buckler's Hard is a hamlet in the civil parish Beaulieu, in the New Forest district, in the county Hampshire, England, on the banks of the Beaulieu River.
+Buckler's Hard is a hamlet in the civil parish of Beaulieu, in the New Forest district of Hampshire county, England, on the banks of the Beaulieu River.
 With its two rows of Georgian cottages running down to the river, Buckler's Hard is part of the 9000 acre Beaulieu Estate.
 The hamlet is 2+1/2 mi south of the village Beaulieu.

 History

 Buckler's Hard, originally called Montagu Town, was built by the second Duke of Montagu, and was intended to be a free port for trade with the West Indies.
 Its geography also favoured the development of shipbuilding, as the hamlet possessed access to a sheltered but navigable waterway with gravel banks capable of supporting slipways for vessel construction and launch.
 Timber for hulls was also readily available from the surrounding New Forest.